darko-mesaros/workshop-serverless-with-cdk/README.md

 npm install @aws-cdk/aws-dynamodb
 ```

-Hopefully this has executed succesfully and we can go ahead and add some code to
+Hopefully this has executed successfully and we can go ahead and add some code to
 our stack.
 Let's go and edit our `hello_serverless_cdk-stack.ts` file and add
 our module and our DynamoDB table to it.